KirilTan/Masters-Degree-Business-Analytics/Semester-II/Data-Dimensionality-Reduction-Models/theory/Topic1_PCA.md

 - you want to reduce **multicollinearity** (highly correlated predictors)
 - you want a **cleaner input** for downstream models (classification/regression)

-Textbook intuition: ML is essentially about finding **useful transformations / representations** of data.
-These transformations can include **linear projections that may destroy information** - that’s exactly what PCA is.
+ML intuition (Chollet): learning is largely about finding **useful representations**.
+A common representation change is a **linear projection** that may discard information — that’s exactly what PCA does.

-> Garzon summarizes PCA’s intent as extracting features that retain the most **variance/covariance**, flattening data into fewer dimensions (often 2D/3D) for understanding and analysis.
+> Garzon summarizes PCA as extracting features that retain as much **variance/covariance structure** as possible, flattening data into fewer dimensions (often 2D/3D) for understanding and analysis.

 ---